SEAlab-unige/ProtectIT_Unige/preprocessing/README.md

 - `session_output.idx3`: All session matrices (shape: 28×28, dtype: `uint8`)
 - `label_output.idx1`: Corresponding labels (dtype: `uint8`)

-> ✅ These files are updated incrementally, allowing you to process multiple PCAP files in sequence without overwriting previous results.
+> ✅ These files are appended incrementally, which is memory-efficient and allows processing many PCAP files without loading the full dataset into RAM.

 ---